 - Most attractions in Paris shut down for at least one day per week.
 Smaller attractions may have limited hours and may only be open a few days each week.
 Also attractions may be closed or partially closed for long periods of time for restoration work.
 If you have a 2-day pass and plan to see 5 attractions, you should check ahead to make sure those attractions will be open and how you can best use your Pass days.

-- Read the tips provided on the Paris Museum Pass website and/or the printed information that comes with each pass about each attraction regarding closures, best entrances, and best hours to visit.
+- Read the tips provided on the printed information that comes with each pass about each attraction regarding closures, best entrances, and best hours to visit.
 Even though we read that we should get to Versailles by 10am to best ensure priority access, we still decided to sleep in and arrived around 11am.
 We should have listened as there was a very long line by the time we got there!

-- At most places you will indeed get to be in a shorter priority line (perhaps even just walk inside); however, some places with tighter security still require that you wait in the same security line as everyone else.
+- At most places you will get to be in a shorter priority line (perhaps even just walk inside); however, some places with tighter security still require that you wait in the same security line as everyone else.
 These include the Notre-Dame tower (ticketing and security line the same), Sainte-Chapelle (only priority access for ticketing, not security line), and Versailles (can skip ticketing line but must wait in same security line).
-For busy attractions like these (especially Versailles), I would suggest trying to get there around opening to avoid a long wait.
+For busy attractions like these (especially Versailles), I would suggest trying to get there around opening time to avoid a long wait.

 - If you plan to visit the Palace of Versailles, the Paris Museum Pass includes free entry into the park and gardens as well as the general self-guided audio tour of the palace and the other estate properties (e.g., Trianon Castle and the Estate of Marie-Antoinette).
 The only exception is when the musical fountain shows or a special event is happening in the gardens, in which case you will need to pay extra to enter the gardens.
 I would just check ahead on the Chateau de Versailles website for the garden schedule to check to see if these events are taking place during your visit.